sderosiaux/every-single-day-i-tldr/README.md

 - I'm writing articles on my [blog](https://www.sderosiaux.com/) about these topics.

+# 02-12-2024

+- https://seattledataguy.substack.com/p/thinking-like-an-owner-elevating Thinking Like an Owner: Elevating Your Data Team's Impact In 2025

 # 01-12-2024

 - https://mailchi.mp/fmvilas.me/schema-first-asyncapi-is-just-a-config-file Schema-first AsyncAPI is just a config file